nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ```
 ### DNS Design

 Azure Subnet can use custom DNS or Azure Default DNS.
-Custom DNS can be used alongside Azure DNS.
+Core DNS can be used along with Azure DNS.

 ### Inbound Services